-- The class teacher is responsible for all children in their class and provides Quality First Teaching ensuring all needs are met during lessons, including adult support where necessary - The school has a Provision Map which is updated when needed.
-This provides an outline of additional interventions the school is currently providing.
-Interventions are carefully selected for each child and these are monitored to ensure progression is tracked. - Staff use the progress concern referral to enable concerns to be discussed at the Inclusion meeting - Children are highlighted at Enhancing Outcomes Meetings and then reviewed every fortnight - The Special Educational Needs Coordinator (SENCo) is responsible for Individual Learning Passports and hosts termly meetings with Parents/Carers and class teachers to discuss progress and review targets via telephone or zoom. - Support Staff have regular meetings to discuss children's needs and ensure effective support. - Inclusion Team have regular meetings to discuss individual needs - Children are enabled to access all aspects of school life. - Personalised resources will be available to help support the children's understanding of the Coronavirus and returning to school. - If a child has an EHCP, it will be delivered as much as possible, whilst still observing social distancing and government guidelines - To support children with SEND with their hand-washing, this will be built into their daily timetable.
-Children will wash their hands when they arrive and before they leave at the end of the day.
-Adults will then support the children to wash their hands throughout the day. - If a child is unable to attend school, due to illness, family isolating or they are becoming increasingly distressed due to the changes at school, work will be provided.
-This will be through Google Classroom.
+- The class teacher is responsible for all children in their class and provides Quality First Teaching ensuring all needs are met during lessons, including adult support where necessary - Staff use the progress concern referral to enable concerns to be discussed at the Inclusion meeting - Children are highlighted at Enhancing Outcomes Meetings and then reviewed every fortnight - The Special Educational Needs Coordinator (SENCo) is responsible for Individual Education Plans (IEPs) called Passports, and hosts termly meetings with Parents/Carers and class teachers to discuss progress and review targets.
+Support Staff have regular meetings to discuss children's needs and ensure effective support. - Inclusion Team have regular meetings to discuss individual needs - Children are enabled to access all aspects of school life. - If a child is unable to attend school, due to illness, or they are becoming increasingly distressed due to the changes at school, work will be provided, through google classroom.
 The children will have access to the same work they would receive if they were at school, along with any bespoke learning or tasks based on their EHCP outcomes.
-This is monitored weekly by the class teacher and SENCo
+This is monitored weekly by the class teacher and SENCo.